Chak Jano Kalan

 Chak Jano Kalan is a village and union council of Phalia Tehsil, Mandi Bahauddin District, Punjab, Pakistan.
 Chak Jano Kalan is located at 32°27'0N 73°43'0E at an altitude of 216 metres (711 feet).
 It lies about 34 km south-east of Mandi Bahauddin city (the district capital) on the Gujrat-Sargodha Road.
 The nearest police station is Pharianwali Police Station, which is 3 km to the east.
-Chak Jano is divided into two branches, Chak Jano Kalan and Nai Abadi.
+Chak Jano is divided into three branches, Chak Jano Kalan, Nai Abadi and Chak Jano Khurd.
 The combined population of Chak Jano is 15,000.
-About 40% of the population are farmers, 40% is labour, 15% is overseas, and other 5% is commercial and industrial.
+About 40% of the population comprises farmers, 40% work as labourers, 15% work overseas, and other 5% work in commercial and industrial enterprises.